Position settings

 -

-External position ID required: When enabled, the external position ID must be provided anywhere the field is shown for editing, including single-position edits and batch edits.
+External position ID required: When enabled, the external position ID must be provided anywhere the detail is shown for editing, including single-position edits and batch edits.
 On direct position creation, this requirement applies only when Show on position create is also enabled.
 New position approval requests do not require the external position ID, because the HRIS identifier is often assigned after approval.

 -

-Batch edit external position ids: When external position IDs are enabled, a batch edit link appears in the position settings section.
+Batch edit external IDs: When external position IDs are enabled, a batch edit link appears in the position settings section.
 Users with the Configure position settings permission can use this to update external position IDs across multiple Operating Budget positions at once.
 The batch edit view supports searching by position name, number, or external ID, sorting by any column, and filtering inactive positions.
 See Positions for more details.

 Department filters